seregazhuk/seregazhuk.github.io_old/_drafts/2017-09-13-reactphp-chat-part2.md

 }
 {% endhighlight %}

 We loop through all the stored connections.
-For each connection object grab the data associated with it and check if we already have a specified name.
+For each connection object, grab the data associated with it and check if we already have a specified name.
 Then update `addNewMember()` method to use this check:

 {% highlight php %}
 <?php